What is swimmer's itch?

 lake in Michigan has the potential to support the snails and

-birds that host the schistosomes that cause swimmer's itch.
+birds that host the parasites that cause swimmer's itch.

 Is swimmer's itch found only in Michigan?

-No, cases have been reported from nearly every state as well
+No. Cases of swimmer's itch have been reported in nearly every state in the USA, as well

 What is the life cycle of swimmer's itch causing parasites?